mert-othaw/mert-othaw/DT_EN_Phase_3_Define_point_of_view.md

 * User Journey Map – User Stories

-Team members can work with this methods to get the same basis and prefer the most important facts to be solved in the following phases 4-6.
-By our design challenge "Create a favorite app for students" i would prefer the "How might we.. question" method because in this case you as students for example don't need a persona for students.
+Team members can work with this methods to get the same basis and to prefer the most important problems to be solved in the following phases 4-6.
+By our Design Challenge "Create a favorite app for students" The "How might we.. question" method is the most simpliest in this case, because you as students don't need a persona for students.
 If the team defined their point of view, with the "How might we.." questions method you can prepare for the following phase - ideate.
 Write down your "how might we.." questions on a paper and answer them with the focus on the design challenge creating a favorite app for students or a better app than the existing apps.

 ## Further Inputs